-Best Cases
+Best PC Cases 2018: Our Tested Picks for Your New Build

-There's far more to consider than aesthetics when choosing a case.
-Good airflow is king when it comes to keeping things cool, and noise levels can be affected by everything from the number of fans to the shape of the fan mounts.
-Fortunately, we've already tested a bevy of cases over the years, and have prepared this awards showcase as a quick summary of the best models.
+There's far more to consider than attractive looks when choosing a case.
+Good airflow is key when it comes to keeping your components cool, and noise levels can be affected by everything from the number and type of fans you use to the shape of the fan mounts.
+Size is also important.
+You need a case that's big enough to accept the components you have today, as well as what you might want to add in the future.

+Choose the right case and it could serve you well through multiple PC builds, thus saving you hundreds of dollars.
+Pick one that you don't really like to look at, or that doesn't fit the GPU you decide you want a few months down the line, and you might be looking to replace it before that new case smell starts to fade.
+But with hundreds of available options, from closet-like EATX chassis to tiny sub-shoebox-size Mini-ITX models, where do you start?
+You're in the right place.

 -